manish-cr/CNN/README.md

-# auto_differentiation
+# CNN
-Implementation of auto differentiation in python
+Implementation of CNN in keras tensorflow